milankl/Sonums.jl/README.md

 <img src="figs/sonum4.svg" width=300>

 # Sonums.jl
-A software emulator for Sonums - the Self-Organizing NUMber format.
-A number system that learns from data.
+A software emulator for Sonums - the Self-Organizing NUMbers.
+A number format that learns from data.
 Sonum8 is the 8bit version, Sonum16 for 16bit computations.

 # Usage
 Load the emulator with `using Sonums`, then train the 8 or 16bit Sonums with your data (a maximum entropy approach is used)